Include dotfiles from elsewhere

 refreshPeriod = "168h"

-changes, but not more often than every refreshPeriod
+changes, but not more often than every refreshPeriod.
+In the above example the

 zero, which disables refreshes.
 You can force a refresh (i.e. force a git